 Although the ancient cross of the township has not survived, it presumably occupied the site on the high ground at the junction of Dragon Lane and Cross Lane (formerly Stank Lane).
 This area became historically known as Whiston Cross.

-The consecration of the parish church of St. Nicholas took place 30th July 1868, on a site purchased and given by the then vicar of Huyton, the Rev. Ellis Ashton.
+The consecration of St. Nicholas Parish Church took place 30th July 1868, on a site purchased and given by the then vicar of Huyton, the Rev. Ellis Ashton.
 The road on which it stands was originally called Tarbock Road but is now known as Windy Arbor Road.
 The following year in June 1869, part of the Whiston township together with part of the township of Tarbock, was formed into its own parish.
 The formation of the Whiston Rural District Council in 1874 brought about greater control of local affairs which had previously been dealt with by governing bodies in Prescot.

-The local Roman Catholic Church of St. Luke in Shaw Lane, was built in 1937 and a second one dedicated to St. Leo in Lickers Lane, although consecrated in 1977, contains pews from the old church of St. Augustine’s, Great Howard Street, Liverpool which are over 100 years old.
+The local Roman Catholic Church of St. Luke in Shaw Lane, was built in 1937 and a second one dedicated to St. Leo in Lickers Lane, although consecrated in 1977, contains pews from the old church of St. Augustine, Great Howard Street, Liverpool which are over 100 years old.

 Prior to the construction of these new churches, the Catholic population would have attended either Portico Chapel, Eccleston, or the church of Our Lady Immaculate and St Joseph, in Prescot.